Essential Guide to Preventing Email Hacking and Securing Your Account

 Melody Jaimon • July 9, 2025

 Your email account is much more than just a place to contact people; it contains sensitive information that connects to your personal and professional life online.
-When someone gains access to it, they can reset your log-in details, impersonate you, read private conversations, and even use it to trick your friends or clients.
+As a Wollongong website design agency providing full-service digital marketing (including hosting and ongoing website support) and offering Australian website design for businesses nationwide we see firsthand how often email access is the first step in a bigger scam.
+When someone gains access to your inbox, they can reset your log-in details, impersonate you, read private conversations, and even use it to trick your friends or clients.

 This is especially dangerous in cases of business email compromise, where hackers use a company email to impersonate executives, send fraudulent invoices, or mislead partners into taking harmful actions.